0wulf/0wulf.github.io/blog/spooftastic.md

 </div>

 ## Why is this important?
-Bots and BBS (Buleltin Board) systems tend to rely on text messages and DMs for commands.
+Bots and BBS (Bulletin Board) systems tend to rely on text messages and DMs for commands.
 This attack can be leveraged for unauthorized command execution.

 ## Coordinated Disclosure